How to help homeless students around the holidays and beyond - Local News 8

 RELATED: If you think Gen Z is entitled and lazy, you haven’t met these four kids

-“Schools are always struggling to meet the needs of the students because they go beyond what is provided by classroom funding,” says Endres said.
+“Schools are always struggling to meet the needs of the students because they go beyond what is provided by classroom funding,” says Endres.

 Many schools organize food and clothing drives to be able to help with their students’ basic needs and normal school experiences “like prom and athletics, that are otherwise out of reach for students when they’re homeless.”
 When it comes to something that’s a longer term investment in kids, “schools can always use mentors and tutors,” Endres adds.